mefengl/chat-play/packages/chatkit/README.md

 it will include `chat-element`, `chat-status`, `chat-utils`, `chat-action`, and more

+it's not started with `chatgpt` prefix, cause it's not only for chatgpt

 > may also add another layer for https://platform.openai.com/docs/plugins/introduction , called chat-plugin

 ## Usage